Nayan-das08/notes-max-pro/Lab/AI Lab 7.md

 Mar 2, 2023

 ## Objective
-To create aa program to solve Cryptarithmetic Problems.
+To create a program to solve Cryptarithmetic Problems.

 ## Theory
 Cryptarithmetic problems are mathematical puzzles in which the digits are replaced by letters of the alphabets.
 The goal is to decipher the alphabet by using standard arithmetic rules.